 Files are created with zero length and may be extended simply by writing or appending to them.
 While a file is open the system maintains a pointer into the file indicating the current location in the file associated with the descriptor.
 This pointer may be moved about in the file in a random access fashion.
-To set the current offset into a file, the lseek call may be used, where type is given in <sys/file.h> as one of:
+To set the current offset into a file, the lseek call may be used, oldoffset = lseek(fd, offset, type); result off_t oldoffset; int fd; off_t offset; int type;

-'''

-oldoffset = lseek(fd, offset, type);

-result off_t oldoffset; int fd; off_t offset; int type;

-'''